Smoked Ham Hocks

 3. Smoking The Ham Hocks

-When the barbecue is up to temperature, we add in the ham hocks then let them cook undisturbed for 3 hours, making sure to maintain a consistent bbq temperature at all times.
+Once your barbecue is up to temperature, add in the ham hocks then let them cook undisturbed for 3 hours, making sure to maintain a consistent temperature at all times.

 4. Wrapping